devchat-ai/devchat-vscode/README.md

 While there are many AI coding tools available, we developed DevChat based on our practical insights from generating tens of thousands of lines of code.
 DevChat makes the following distinctive design choices:

 - **Precise manual control over the context embedded in a prompt**.
 Precise control over context is the key to effective AI use.
-We find that most other "intelligent" or "automatic" tools tend to over-guess what a user needs to put into the context of a prompt.
+We find that most other "intelligent" or "automatic" tools tend to over-guess what a user needs to put into a prompt.
 That typically introduces more noise than LLMs can effectively manage.
 - **A simple, extensible prompt directory**.
 This enables developers or teams to easily integrate their own prompt templates into DevChat, avoiding significant engineering effort or a steep learning curve.
 You don't need a complex framework to make AI work for you.
 All it takes is a standard editor operating on your filesystem.

 ## Feature Overview

 ### Context Building

-Great output requires great input, to maximize the power of AI, DevChat assists you seamlessly to **provide the right context** to the AI.
+Great output requires great input.
+To maximize the power of AI, DevChat assists you seamlessly to **provide the right context** to the AI.

-- For instance, to generate test cases for a function, you can add to the prompt context the function along with an existing test case.
-The test case serves as a useful reference for DevChat, enabling it to understand how to write a valid test case in your environment, thus eliminating the need for you to specify every requirement or setup in your prompt.
+- For instance, to generate test cases for a function, you can add to the prompt the function along with an existing test case.
+The test case serves as a useful reference for DevChat, enabling it to understand how to write a valid test case in your environment, thus eliminating the need for you to specify every requirement in your prompt.

   ![Add to context](https://github.com/devchat-ai/devchat-vscode/assets/592493/9b19c798-d06f-4373-8f8a-6a950c3a8ba5)